EXCLUSIVE-EU told to expect no AstraZeneca vaccines from U.S. in near future - sources | Health

 Later, however, AstraZeneca offered to partly plug the gap with vaccines produced outside Europe, including in the United States.
 A senior EU diplomat said the European Commission told member states' diplomats at a meeting in Brussels on Wednesday that the bloc should not expect any exports from the United States "at this point in time".

-But the EU's executive did not reply to specific questions about a possible move on exports from the United States.
-The U.S. stance could jeopardise AstraZeneca's attempts to bring deliveries closer to its contractual obligation with the EU of 180 million doses in the second quarter.
+The EU's executive did not reply to specific questions about a possible move on exports from the United States.
+The U.S. stance could jeopardize AstraZeneca's attempts to bring deliveries closer to its contractual obligation with the EU of 180 million doses in the second quarter.

-AstraZeneca on Thursday told Reuters in a written statement the safety of its vaccine had been extensively studied in human trials and peer-reviewed data had confirmed the vaccine was generally well tolerated.
+AstraZeneca on Thursday told Reuters the safety of its vaccine had been extensively studied in human trials and peer-reviewed data had confirmed the vaccine was generally well tolerated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)